 The CTM component in Planview is the current repository for cataloging IT assets, including applications, data, and software tools used by executive branch agencies to support their businesses.
-Agency entries in CTM must be kept accurate and up to date as changes occur.
+Agency entries in CETR are updated CTM must be kept accurate and up to date as changes occur.
 Certification of the data in Archer such that it is reflected as such in the CTM component is required as part of the agency IT Strategic Planning process.
+Agencies are responsible for maintaining accurate records in CETR.
 (Section 4.3.2)